 2. Having your child to school on time & present on a regular basis.

-3. Holding them accountable for using their agenda on a daily basis to help keep track of assignments and important dates.
+3. Holding them accountable for using their agenda on a daily basis to help keep track of assignments, reading minutes, and important dates.

 4. Encouraging them to self-advocate for themselves whenever they have a question or concern.

 Third Grade Homework Expectations:

 Homework gives your child a chance to practice what they learned from class the same day, while building a strong understanding of that specific content area.
-Many students need additonal repetition in order to cement their new learning in their brains, which is where homework comes in.
+Many students need additional repetition in order to cement their new learning in their brains, which is where homework comes in.